 When our family celebrates Thanksgiving, Christmas—and any holiday really—we like to have an assortment of desserts.
 There’s no doubt that pies take center stage, but there’s also a need for chocolate in some form.
 Yes, there are sometimes chocolate pies.
 My Crustless Fudge Pie sometimes makes an appearance.
 And this year my latest pie success—Chocolate Silk Pie—will definitely be on the dessert sideboard.
 But chocolate typically is presented in non-pie form for our holiday events.
 It’s always available in chocolate chips (or chunks) in my Brown Sugar Chocolate Chip Cookies—by far the most requested dessert of mine by my family … no matter what the occasion.
 But occasionally, the standby chocolate classic—the brownie—shows up.
-The appearance of a plate of brownies—perhaps on an elegant cake plate-–just adds to the special event/celebration effect.
+The appearance of a plate of these Honeybear Brownies—perhaps on an elegant cake plate-–just adds to the special event/celebration effect.

 Last, this recipe is my entry for this month’s Go Ahead Honey, It’s Gluten Free! event hosted by Brittany (Real Sustenance).
 This monthly event was created by our sweet friend across the pond, Naomi of Straight Into Bed Cakefree and Dried.
 Each month a different blogger hosts by choosing a theme and sharing the roundup.
 Brittany, appropriately, chose Thanksgiving dishes.
 You can check out all the fabulous entries over at Brittany’s!
 Until then, enjoy!